-At a previous meeting, the Committee was informed WSD has launched the lunch program pilot to address the financial strain on families by eliminating fees for lunch supervision in five elementary schools; École Sacré-Coeur, Shaughnessy Park School, Carpathia School, Isaac Brock School and École LaVérendrye.
+At a previous meeting, Committee members were informed WSD has launched the lunch program pilot to address the financial strain on families by eliminating fees for lunch supervision in five elementary schools; École Sacré-Coeur, Shaughnessy Park School, Carpathia School, Isaac Brock School and École LaVérendrye.
+Committee members were informed that, three schools have begun the pilot.
+Committee members were informed that WSD has extended the hours for educational assistants to supervise the lunch hour, as well as hiring people who were previously employed by their Parent Councils, where appropriate.